bradbenvenuti/vehicle-detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I found it to be difficult to find the appropriate method to extract features for the classifier.
-I tried many different parameters for the HOG function and eventually seemed to find something that worked, but it does seem to give a lot of false positives.
+I tried many different parameters for the HOG function and eventually seemed to find something that worked, but it did seem to give a lot of false positives.
+I then noticed that I was not converting the frames of my video to BGR like the pipeline expected.
+Once I did this conversion my results seemed to get much better.

 I found it to be a challenge to remove those false positives from the video.
 My method of saving X number of previous frames and using those in the heatmap seemed to help a lot, but it isn't fool proof.